IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### Fetch data from the `View`

-Once the applicaton is running, you can use the view to fetch data from the `Stream`:
+Once the applicaton is running, use the `View` to fetch data from the `Stream`:

 ~~~~~~ python